TrakHound/MTConnect.NET/applications/Agents/MTConnect-Agent-MQTT-Broker-Gateway/ReadMe.md

 [![MTConnect.NET](https://github.com/TrakHound/MTConnect.NET/actions/workflows/dotnet.yml/badge.svg)](https://github.com/TrakHound/MTConnect.NET/actions/workflows/dotnet.yml)

 ## Overview
 This project is a full implementation of an MTConnect Agent used to read data from industrial machine tools and devices.
 This MTConnect Agent application is fully compatible with the latest **Version 2.1 of the MTConnect Standard**.
-It receives data from other MTConnect Agents using HTTP, an in-memory buffer with an optional durable file system based buffer, and an Http REST interface for retrieving data.
+It receives data from other MTConnect Agents using HTTP and a built-in MQTT broker.

 #### Features
 - MQTT support with built-in broker